Jim Corbett visits York and discovers more than enough to entertain between Castle Howard and York Minster.

 Yorkshire people are the Texans of England.
 Their city is the best, their cricket is the best, their football is the best (soccer that is and it’s a difficult claim to sustain in the light of the successes of London, Liverpool, and Manchester), their tea is the best, their Minster is the best and their stately homes are the best.
 At least two of these claims are undeniable, especially the latter.

 Castle Howard is an unmissable treat.
 It has been the family home of the Howard family since the first part of the 18th century.
 Howard is the family name of the Dukes of Norfolk.
-But it was Charles Howard the younger son of the Fourth Duke of Norfolk who founded the cadet branch of the family, the Howards of Castle Howard, when he was appointed the First Earl of Carlisle in the 17th century.
+But it was Charles Howard the younger son of the Fourth Duke of Norfolk who founded the cadet branch of the family, the Howards of Castle Howard when he was appointed the First Earl of Carlisle in the 17th century.

 Another Charles, the grandson of the Third Earl, decided to create a new family seat for the Carlisle branch.
 He took the unexpected step of joining the London-based Kit Kat Club, a gathering of aristocratic whigs and what would today be called influencers.
 Charles, up to that point, had made little mark on late 17th-century society.
 He joined the club in an effort to put this right.
-He firstly appointed a prominent architect to design his new country seat to be sited on family lands in North Yorkshire, but the designs did not find favour and the architect was dropped.
+He first appointed a prominent architect to design his new country seat to be sited on family lands in North Yorkshire, but the designs did not find favour and the architect was dropped.

 Instead, and rather surprisingly, Charles commissioned another Kit Kat Club member, the great dramatist John Vanbrugh, who at that point had no building design experience whatsoever.
-Nonetheless, he produced exquisite sketch plans and building began in 1702.
+Nonetheless, he produced exquisite sketch plans, and building began in 1702.
 It took the best part of 20 years and the stupendous sum of £78,000, to complete.
 That’s approaching £20m at today’s values.

 Most of the major works were completed by 1709 (except the west wing) and the Earl and Vanbrugh’s attention moved to the decoration of the interior and the laying out of the parkland.
 To call the Castle Howard lands a garden is to completely misunderstand their scale.
 The park surrounding the house is vast, running to thousands of acres.
-Formal gardens and a substantial new wood were planted and a lake dug out with the requisite fountains fed from a higher level.
+Formal gardens and a substantial new wood were planted and a lake dugout with the requisite fountains fed from a higher level.
 An obelisk was erected, and a small pyramid, together with the Temple of the Four Winds, which is a stylised summer house at some remove from the house.

 In addition, a grand mausoleum was planned.
 When Vanbrugh died, in 1726, his long wished for the west wing had still to start but he had completed the lion’s share of the work and the family was comfortably ensconced although various internal decorations and embellishments were added continually.
 The Third Earl retired from society in 1714 to enjoy his leisure on his estate.
 He died in 1738 and although the mausoleum was not completed, until 1744, he was eventually its first occupant.